 - RSA reported an increase in community water usage based on wastewater volume and difficulty in filling tanks sufficiently overnight.

-- In the absence of a contaminant of concern and with no volatile compounds detected in the any of the treatment process or distribution system and a continued dissipation of the odor in the treatment process ODW supported an RSA request to move to a Do Not Drink Water Advisory and established an on-sight inspection schedule for independent verification of odor reduction.
-RSA reported issues with well pumps that would make an immediate change to the order difficult as repairs were necessary to keep up with demand.
+- In the absence of a contaminant of concern and with no volatile compounds detected in any of the treatment process or distribution system and a continued dissipation of the odor in the treatment process, ODW supported RSA’s request to replace the Do Not Use Water Advisory with a Do Not Drink Water Advisory.

 Sunday, August 25